 Humpback Whale Research in Southeast Alaska

-In return for participation, AWF will provide travel within Southeast Alaska to AWF’s field station, room and board, and Mustang-style survival suits and additional safety gear.
+In return for participation, AWF will provide travel within Southeast Alaska to AWF’s field station, room and board, Mustang-style survival suits and additional safety gear.
 AWF can also assist students that wish to develop for-credit independent projects through their own academic institutions.

 All applicants will be considered; however, preference will be given to individuals that are pursing or have recently been awarded a BS/BA degree or higher in biology, environmental science or similar field, and who have basic first aid training.
 Additionally, the following will be viewed favorably: